MaiTheLord/BetterOTA/README.md

 void setup() {
     WiFi.softAP("SSID", "password"); // recommended way to create an access point.
-    OTACodeUploader.begin() // call this method if you want the code uploader to work OTATerminal.begin() // call this method if you want the terminal to work }
+    OTACodeUploader.begin(); // call this method if you want the code uploader to work OTATerminal.begin(); // call this method if you want the terminal to work }

 void loop() {